bmeurant/technical-docs/software-architecture/api-paradigms/rest.md

 ## Advantages of REST

-- **Decoupling**: The separation of client and server and the uniform interface allow them to evolve independently.
+- **[[cohesion-coupling|Decoupling]]**: The separation of client and server and the uniform interface allow them to evolve independently.
 - **Scalability**: Statelessness simplifies server design and makes horizontal scaling straightforward.
 - **[[kiss|Simplicity]] & Visibility**: A uniform interface makes the system easier to understand and its interactions visible and transparent.
 - **Leverages Web Standards**: It uses the proven and ubiquitous infrastructure of the web ([[communication-protocols#HyperText Transfer Protocol (HTTP)|HTTP]], URIs, caching).
-- **Cacheability**: Leverages the native caching capabilities of HTTP, allowing responses to be cached by clients and intermediaries, which significantly improves performance and scalability.
+- **[[caching|Cacheability]]**: Leverages the native caching capabilities of HTTP, allowing responses to be cached by clients and intermediaries, which significantly improves performance and scalability.

 ## Disadvantages of REST